PUERTO VALLARTA COVID-19

 We are currently taking bookings for all travel dates.
 We are open 7 days a week to assist you with your vacation plans.

-Cruise ship ports plan to be reopen by spring 20221.
+Cruise ships are sailing now from the U.S. The capacity is limited and strict protocols are in place, but they are sailing once again.
 Cruise Ship Companies are working hard, implementing safety protocols that will protect the well-being of passengers and their crew.
-Stay tuned for the latest news on cruise ship sailings for this 2021.
+Stay tuned for the latest news on cruise ship sailings for this 2022.

 Handy Items for your Health & Upcoming Trips...